czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 ## SPECIAL PROBLEMS IN LABOR MARKETS

-compare what percentage of the adult population outside of institutions (colleges, the military, hospitals, prisons, etc.) are working.

-The point here is that, while people who choose not to look for work are not employed, they are also not automatically classified as unemployed.

-frictional unemployment: college grads who don't have jobs to graduate into.

-cars caused unemployment for people in horse industry, but the car industry needed a lot of employees too, common fallacy (net job loss)
+The point here is that, while people who choose not to look for work are not employed, they are also not automatically classified as unemployed. frictional unemployment: college grads who don't have jobs to graduate into. cars caused unemployment for people in horse industry, but the car industry needed a lot of employees too, common fallacy (net job loss)

-Growth in per capita output permits both higher pay and better working conditions, while competition for workers forces individual employers to make improvements in both,

-labor unions don't want kids in workforce because it would make competition, teachers want kids in school longer so schools can be funded
+Growth in per capita output permits both higher pay and better working conditions, while competition for workers forces individual employers to make improvements in both, labor unions don't want kids in workforce because it would make competition, teachers want kids in school longer so schools can be funded

-third world countries with worse employment conditions, people still want the jobs

-multinational corporations competition has driven up wages even in native businesses
+third world countries with worse employment conditions, people still want the jobs multinational corporations competition has driven up wages even in native businesses

 1. LESSON: unions set wages to $20, then company has to pay for additional capital to raise productivity above $20